top of page

 Hi there!
 I'm a first-year PhD student in Information Technology at MIT.

 My primary research interests are in econometrics, machine learning and AI.
-I am also interested in behavioral and experimental economics, and particularly enjoy researching topics with policy-relevant implications.
+I am also interested in behavioral and experimental economics.

 Previously, I was a Predoctoral Research Fellow in Economics at the Global Priorities Institute, University of Oxford.
 I also completed an MPhil in Economic Research and a BA in Economics at the University of Cambridge.